 Logistics is behind every product in our world.
 Electronics, apparel, consumables – everything is being manufactured and moved around the globe in order to be delivered to the end customer.
 Logistics is a hidden power which stands behind the global economy, supports it and influences it in a lot of ways.
 However, this power is not unstoppable, because of such unpredictable events as the famous cyber attack on Maersk, which paralyzed global trade for several months.
 It did not stop consumers from purchasing more products though.
 With an increase of e-commerce volumes that will double by 2021, more and more goods are going to be shipped around the world.
 The question is – Can logistics actually predict the economy by using the historical data from the industry?

-Every month we select one company which represents a positive example of innovation in logistics, and has the potential to alter the way the industry operates.
-This month we are proud to announce that FreightHub is recognized as the October company of the month for its leading role in digitalizing the European freight forwarding, and for pursuing the finest customer service in the industry.
-In order to understand their success, we asked them a couple of questions about their business.
-Congratulations, FreightHub!
+Every month we select one company which represents a positive example of innovation in logistics and has the potential to alter the way the industry operates.
+This month, we would like to announce that Transmetrics selected Log-hub, the warehouse marketplace, as the November “Company of the Month” for its outstanding vision for the digital future of warehouse management.
+In order to learn more about the story behind the company, we asked Dirk Reich, a co-founder of the company, a couple of questions about the business.
+Congratulations, Log-hub!